Sherry1016/ECS189L_Final_Project/ProjectDocument.md

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

-## Producer
+## Producer (Shuhao Gao, Shuyang Qian)

-**Describe the steps you took in your role as producer.
-Typical items include group scheduling mechanism, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, depedency/task tracking, Gantt charts, etc.), and repository management methodology.**
+Hosted the group meeting, led the team members to select [game model](https://docs.google.com/document/d/1NmPpcFJbgQ_VbXemW--UYIo7P9FYkh0jjyau3wRpQC0/edit?usp=sharing), [supervised the progress](https://docs.google.com/document/d/1z4qK4TqkN1sSSgll6bbFgbzSmZ5f1ZfK9YCcDeabOfM/edit), discussed with the team members in time how to modify the game elements, including movement/physics, user interface, animation, and audio, led the team members to make the schedule, and collected a lot of feedback from players on the game.

-## User Interface
+## User Interface (Shuhao Gao)
 **Name: Shuhao Gao**
 **Email: shgao@ucdavis.edu**
 **Github: Snackiller**